Corey Bailey

 USEFUL INFORMATION

-Repairing a broken 78 RPM record
+Repairing a broken record

 I have glued (vary carefully) broken 78's and then used a crayon to smooth out

 the repair.
-It may take some practice so, it's best to practice on a disc that
+It may take some practice so, it's best to practice on a disc that doesn't

-doesn't matter.
+matter.

-Here's what I did;
+Here's what I do;

-I use a toothpick as an applicator.
+Use as little glue as possible.
+I usually use a toothpick as an applicator.

-If the glue oozes into the grooves, you've used too much and it's best to start
+If the glue oozes into the grooves, you've used too much and it's best to start over.

-the disc together.
-Cellophane tape can help hold the pieces in place while the
+disc together so, that it can be played.
+Cellophane tape can help hold the pieces

-glue sets.
+in place while the glue sets.
 The type of glue is your choice.
-Super Glue dries fast which, can be a

-bonus, but it sticks to everything.
+Super Glue sets fast which, can be a bonus, but it sticks to everything.

 I prefer something more viscous that provides a little more setting time because